packit/packit.dev/content/docs/Configuration/_index.md

 {{< hint info >}}
 This option is a successor to `synced_files` that has been already deprecated.

-(*list of strings or dicts*) A list of relative paths to files in the upstream repo which are meant to be copied to dist-git during an update (spec file path and config file path are set every time by default).
 {{< /hint >}}

 #### create_sync_note